mui/mui-x/docs/data/date-pickers/date-calendar/date-calendar.md

 ## Localization

-You can find the documentation about localization in the [Date format and localization](/x/react-date-pickers/adapters-locale/) and [Translated components](/x/react-date-pickers/localization/) pages.
+See the [Date format and localization](/x/react-date-pickers/adapters-locale/) and [Translated components](/x/react-date-pickers/localization/) documentation pages for more details.

 ## Validation